devskope/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - [x] **9-print_comb**
 - Write a program that prints all possible combinations of single-digit numbers.
+- Numbers must be separated by `,`, followed by a space

+- [x] **100-print_comb3**
+- Write a program that prints all possible different combinations of two digits.
-- Numbers must be separated by ,, followed by a space
+- Numbers must be separated by `,`, followed by a space
+- The two digits must be different
+- 01 and 10 are considered the same combination of the two digits 0 and 1
+- Print only the smallest combination of two digits
+- Numbers should be printed in ascending order, with two digits